Hybrid Quantum Cryptography from Communication Complexity: Key Establishment Protocol

 At this point Eve performs the POVM $\tilde{\Pi}: \{0,1\}\rightarrow \mathcal{P}(\H_{\mathcal{Y}}\otimes \H_{\mathcal{Z}}\otimes \H_{Q_{out}})$ on the output of the quantum memory to guess the bit $a$, making use of $y$ and the classical string $z$.
 Finally, we can lower bound the achievable key rate under this general i.i.d.\ attack, depicted on Figure \ref{fig:Eve_general_strategy}.
 Since the min-entropy lower-bounds the von Neumann entropy, we can lower bound the Devetak-Winter bound \cite{devetakDevetakWinterDistillation2003} and obtain the following achievable key rate

-where $H_{min}(A|E)=-\log(\Pgen)$, $H_2$ is the binary Shannon entropy, and $\abort$ is the probability that a round of the protocol is inconclusive.
-In Appendix \ref{appendix:practical_prot} we have evaluated $\abort$ and $\text{QBER}$ as a function of the number of copies sent $m$ in a practical scenario.
+where $H_{min}(A|E)=-\log(\Pgen)$, $h$ is the binary Shannon entropy, and $\abort$ is the probability that a round of the protocol is inconclusive.
+In Appendix \ref{appendix:practical_prot} we have evaluated $\abort$ and $\text{QBER}$ as a function of the number of copies sent $m$ in a practical scenario, considering a photonic implementation with only two detectors, as well as its variant that operates without post-selection (where $\abort = 0$).